 2) There are two types of Committees: Standing and Ad-Hoc.
 The two Standing Committees are the Platform Committee and the Bylaws Committee, as further set forth in Sections 12 and 13 below.

 Board Members must recuse themselves from voting on issues where they have a financial interest or professional conflict of interest.

 An LPRC State Committee (SC) is formed when one or more LPRC members reside within a state.

 All current LPRC members shall be considered Members of their state's SC.

-1) The LPRC Board may select a SC Coordinator for each state where at least one LPRC Annual (voting) members reside.
+1) The LPRC Board may select an SC Coordinator for each state where at least one LPRC Voting Member resides.
 A motion to remove an SC Coordinator is in order at any Board meeting; and shall pass with a simple majority.
 An SC Coordinator may not vote on the matter of his removal by the LPRC Board.
-A removal of an SC Coordinator will trigger a new Coordinator appointment by the Board.
+The removal of an SC Coordinator will trigger a new Coordinator appointment by the Board.

 2) LPRC SC Coordinators should make every effort in their own home state to:

 - b) Promote a radical vision for the Libertarian Party;

 - c) Recruit additional members to the LPRC; and,